jasonmpittman/transitional-python/transitional-python.md

 Let's clear up a little confusion here.
 First, just because Python is dynamically typed doesn't mean you can create and use variables all will nilly.
 There are type-value restrictions.
 This is a major point of confusion.
 Fundamental language substrates seen in something like Perl allow for runtime interpretation of value type without restriction.
 This gives the appearance of *loose* typing.

-Python is nothing like Perl in terms of types, being much closer to C\C++ but not identical.
+Python is nothing like Perl in terms of types, being much closer to C or C++ but not identical.
 This is where we encounter the concepts of weak and strong typing.
 Perl will interpret and reinterpret value types and has the ability to swap a type during runtime.
 Python cannot and will not do that despite interpreting value type initially.
-Similarly, C\C++ will not swap types through inference-by-use.
+Similarly, C++ will not swap types through inference-by-use.

 This is an exceedingly technical and deep area to explore if you find yourself duly interested in programming language design and implementation.
 Put simply, Python will infer a type upon declaration or use and once a type is inferred that type becomes fixed.
-Thus, there is operational equivalence to the static typing seen in C\C++.
+Thus, there is operational equivalence to the static typing seen in C++.

 \begin{tabular}{p{8cm}|p{5cm}}
     & \textit{Why is it advantageous to have a strong dynamic typing system such as Python possess?
 In comparison, why would a weak static typing system be desirable?}